Industrial Whirlybird & Commercial Exhaust Fans Chart

 ADJUSTABLE SOLAR PANEL

-If a solar roof ventilation unit includes a solar panel that’s great, but if it can be adjusted towards the sun and you can set it to the ideal position to get the most sunlight to power the unit, that’s the best possible outcome.
+If a solar roof ventilation unit includes a solar panel that’s great, but if it can also be adjusted towards the sun, so that it can be set to the ideal position in order get the most sunlight to power the unit, that’s the best possible outcome.
 This only applies for solar ventilation units.

 The flashing type of a unit is important information to know when making a purchasing decision as it impacts on the lifetime of a product.
 Seeing as a roof ventilation installation is facing different weather conditions everyday, you want to make sure that it’s going to withstand anything that gets thrown at it.